-Conducting development and lease negotiations with separate proposers on two complex development projects is ambitious given the July 29, 2022 deadline for placing these items on the November 2022 ballot.
+Conducting development and lease negotiations with separate proposers on two complex development projects has been challenging in light of the July 29, 2022 deadline for placing these items on the November 2022 ballot.
 With a view toward finalizing Development Agreements and Ground Leases with both Proposer teams by such date, the Administration and City Attorney's Office have dedicated considerable staff resources and participate in regularly scheduled meetings with both Proposer teams at least twice per week to establish and refine the deal terms.
 The proposed Term Sheets for both Projects are attached as Exhibit A.

-Key Project Terms P25 + P26 (Integra) P27 (TPC) Developer Team Lincoln Road Property Owner, L.P., a joint venture among Integra Investments, Starwood Capital Group, and The Comras Company, referred to herein as "Integra" Lincoln Road Holdings LLC, a joint venture among The Peebles Corporation, Scott Robins Companies, Inc., and the Baron Corporation, referred to herein as "TPC" Lease Term 99 years: 51 years + two (2) 24- year extensions 99 years: 51 years + two (2) 24- year extensions
+Key Project Terms P25 + P26 (Integra) P27 (TPC) Developer Team Lincoln Road Property Owner, L.P., a joint venture among Integra Investments, Starwood Capital Group, and The Comras Company, referred to herein as "Integra" Lincoln Road Holdings LLC, a joint venture among The Peebles Corporation, Scott Robins Companies, Inc., and the Baron Corporation, referred to herein as "TPC" Lease Term 99 years: 51 years + two (2) 24-year extensions This Project concerns two independent but interrelated developments on separate sites.
+One development agreement will govern and provide for the development of both P25 and P26.
+However, it is contemplated that upon completion of construction, P25 and P26 will each be governed by a separate Ground Lease.
+99 years: 51 years + two (2) 24-year extensions "Effective Date" for purposes of commencement of each project and, accordingly, for purposes of the milestones set forth below shall mean the date established in the notice to proceed issued by the City, which in any event shall be no earlier than the later to occur of: execution of the definitive project documents and